zhongshuwen/zswjs-ledger-signature-provider/README.md

-# EOSJS Signature Provider for Ledger
+# zswjs Signature Provider for Ledger

 ## Overview
-A SignatureProvider for communicating with [eosjs](https://github.com/EOSIO/eosjs) from a Ledger device.
+A SignatureProvider for communicating with [zswjs](https://github.com/EOSIO/zswjs) from a Ledger device.

-When plugged into `eosjs`, this signature provider enables applications to route signing requests to a Ledger device.
-Full instructions for `eosjs` can be found [here](https://github.com/EOSIO/eosjs).
+When plugged into `zswjs`, this signature provider enables applications to route signing requests to a Ledger device.
+Full instructions for `zswjs` can be found [here](https://github.com/EOSIO/zswjs).

 ![EOSIO Labs](https://img.shields.io/badge/EOSIO-Labs-5cb3ff.svg)